AtenDesignGroup/drupal-kickstart/README.md

 In rare cases where a local patch is needed, keep the `.patch` or `.diff` file in the repo's `/patches` folder.

+### Development Instructions

+There a series of scripts for testing updates to the installer:

+* `composer test:ak-installer`: Runs a test install.
+Places files on the Desktop.
+* `composer cleanup:ak-installer`: Removes the installed directory.
+Gets ran before new installs.